 - 850ms faster → 7% more conversions (COOK)

 - Every 1 second slower → 10% fewer users (BBC)

 Astro’s magic is in how it combines the two values explained above -- a content focus with a server-first architecture -- to make tradeoffs and deliver features that other frameworks cannot.
 The result is amazing web performance for every website, out of the box.
 Our goal: It should be nearly impossible to build a slow website with Astro.

 Astro’s goal is to be accessible to every web developer.
 Astro was designed to feel familiar and approachable regardless of skill level or past experience with web development.

-.astro UI language.
-It’s heavily influenced by HTML: any valid snippet of HTML is already a valid Astro component!
-But it also combines some of our favorite features borrowed from other component languages like JSX expressions (React) and CSS scoping by default (Svelte and Vue).
+.astro UI language is a superset of HTML: any valid HTML is valid Astro templating syntax!
+So, if you can write HTML, you can write Astro components!
+But, it also combines some of our favorite features borrowed from other component languages like JSX expressions (React) and CSS scoping by default (Svelte and Vue).
 This closeness to HTML also makes it easier to use progressive enhancement and common accessibility patterns without any overhead.